 The six countryside regions in The Netherlands with the most tulip fields are:

-I enjoy these tulip tours much more than visiting the Keukenhof because you can enjoy the tulips in the Dutch countryside without tens of thousands of other fellow tulip enthusiasts.
+I enjoy these tulip tours more than visiting the Keukenhof because you can enjoy the tulips in the Dutch countryside without tens of thousands of other fellow tulip enthusiasts.
 Another advantage of these tulip tours in the country is that you will have no admission or parking fees.

 You can watch the Youtube video below to get a good impression of tulip fields in the Dutch countryside in 3 minutes.
 This is the most popular video of tulip fields in the Dutch country on Youtube.

-Best Time Of The Year To Watch Tulips In Holland?
+When To Watch Tulips In Holland?